The Power of One

 I don't like reading from the computer screen so I print it instead.
 What's wrong with that?

-If each of the 7000+ employees on campus found a way to not use, or to re-use, a single page of paper per person, per workweek day, the university would use 1.7 million fewer pages of paper per year.
+If each of the 7000+ employees on campus found a way to not use, or to re-use, a single page of paper, per person, per workweek day, the university would use 1.7 million fewer pages of paper per year.
 1.7 million!!
 That's 3,430 reams, or 17,150 pounds, of wasted paper.
-Placed end to end the pages reach a staggering 297 miles; 11 times around Loop 289, or all the way from Lubbock to Fort Worth.
+Placed end to end the pages reach 297 miles; 11 times around Loop 289, or all the way from Lubbock to Fort Worth.
 If you placed a page per second it would take 476 hours, almost twenty 24-hour days, to finish the job.

 Sure, there's usually a little ice left in my drink.
 What can that hurt?